-Change of ownership: As soon as you know the registered person for your setting is going to change you must email the Funded Early Education Team to ask for a re-registration pack.
+As soon as you know the registered person for your setting is going to change you must email the Funded Early Education Team to ask for a re-registration pack.
 The new registered person must re-register with SCC in order to offer FEE and FEET places.
 You may also have to re-register with Ofsted.

 Committee run groups that have a change of chairperson do not need to re-register with Ofsted but should tell the Funded Early Education Team in writing of the change.
-They will not need to re-register on the Directory of Providers or reapply to the List of FEET Providers.
+They will not need to re-register on the 'Directory of Providers for 2, 3 and 4 year olds'.